mophan/Python-Missing-Data-Imputation-Regression-kNN-MPL/README.md

 Below are the list of all variables:

-- Life expectancy:           `Average life expectancy (age) for a country in a particular year`
+Life expectancy           `Average life expectancy (age) for a country in a particular year` Year
-- Year
-- Status:                    `The status of country (Developed or Developing)`
-- Adult Mortality:           `Probability of dying between 15 and 60 years per 1000 population`
-- Infant deaths:             `Number of Infant Deaths per 1000 population`
+Status:                    `The status of country (Developed or Developing)` Adult Mortality:           `Probability of dying between 15 and 60 years per 1000 population` Infant deaths:             `Number of Infant Deaths per 1000 population`
-- Alcohol:                   `Alcohol, recorded per capita (15+) consumption (in litres)`
-- Percentage Expenditure:    `Expenditure on health as a percentage of Gross Domestic Product per capita(%)`
-- Hepatitis B:               `Hepatitis B immunization coverage among 1-year-olds (%)`
+Alcohol:                   `Alcohol, recorded per capita (15+) consumption (in litres)` Percentage Expenditure:    `Expenditure on health as a percentage of Gross Domestic Product per capita(%)` Hepatitis B:               `Hepatitis B immunization coverage among 1-year-olds (%)`
-- Measles:                  `Measles - number of reported cases per 1000 population`
+Measles:                  `Measles - number of reported cases per 1000 population`
-- BMI:                      `Average Body Mass Index of entire population`
-- Under-five deaths:        `Number of under-five deaths per 1000 population`
+BMI:                      `Average Body Mass Index of entire population` Under-five deaths:        `Number of under-five deaths per 1000 population`
-- Polio:                    `Polio immunization coverage among 1-year-olds (%)`
-- Total expenditure:        `Government expenditure on health as a percentage of total government expenditure (%)`
+Polio:                    `Polio immunization coverage among 1-year-olds (%)` Total expenditure:        `Government expenditure on health as a percentage of total government expenditure (%)`
-- Diphtheria:               `Diphtheria tetanus toxoid and pertussis immunization coverage among 1-year-olds`
-- HIV/AIDS:                 `Deaths per 1000 live births HIV/AIDS (0-4 years)`
+Diphtheria:               `Diphtheria tetanus toxoid and pertussis immunization coverage among 1-year-olds` HIV/AIDS:                 `Deaths per 1000 live births HIV/AIDS (0-4 years)`
-- GDP:                      `Gross Domestic Product per capita (in USD)`
+GDP:                      `Gross Domestic Product per capita (in USD)`
-- Population:               `Population of the country`
-- Thinness 10-19 years:     `Prevalence of thinness among children and adolescents for Age 10-19`
-- Thinness 5-9 year:        `Prevalence of thinness among children for Age 5-9`
-- Income composition:       `Human Development Index in terms of income of resources composition (from 0 to 1)`
+Population:               `Population of the country` Thinness 10-19 years:     `Prevalence of thinness among children and adolescents for Age 10-19` Thinness 5-9 year:        `Prevalence of thinness among children for Age 5-9` Income composition:       `Human Development Index in terms of income of resources composition (from 0 to 1)`
-- Schooling:                `Number of years of Schooling`
+Schooling:                `Number of years of Schooling`

 Life expectancy is the output variable, and the rest are the predictors.